What We Know about Food Allergies

 The most common food allergens are wheat, eggs, fish, peanuts, milk, tree nuts, soy, shellfish, and sesame.
 According to the Academy of Nutrition and Dietetics, these eight account for 90 percent of food allergy reactions in the United States and about five percent of children are affected.

 Various studies have shown exclusive breastfeeding for the first six months of a child’s life has a positive impact on preventing future food allergies.
 Experts not too long ago suggested keeping breast-fed babies from exposure to peanut protein, hoping to curb the rise in peanut allergies.
 Today, the thinking is exactly the opposite.
 The American Academy of Pediatrics recommends introducing solid foods, including peanut-containing foods, between 4-6 months to help prevent allergies.

 If you suspect a child has a food allergy you should contact your pediatrician immediately, so allergy testing can be done.
 If a food allergy is confirmed, it is important to educate yourself and everyone who cares for your child.
 When eating out, be sure to plan ahead.
-Call the restaurant and ask how foods are prepared and if they can provide allergen-free meals.
+Call the restaurant and ask how foods are prepared and if they can provide allergen-friendly meals.

 It is important not to eliminate an entire food group to make it easier to avoid allergens, as this could cause a deficit in important nutrients your child needs for growth and development.
 If you need help, consult a registered dietitian to help you plan meals and snacks that are healthy and safe.

 For great allergen-friendly recipes to enjoy this summer, visit tasteofhome.com.
 Here’s one for Patriotic Pops that will be welcome at any Fourth of July cookout!